-- Labour Laws and other incidental laws related to employees appointed by the Company either on its payroll or on contract basis, as related to wages, gratuity, provident fund, ESIC, compensation etc.; - (ii) Stamp Acts and Registration Acts of respective states; - (iii) Acts as prescribed under Direct Tax and Indirect Tax; - (iv) Labour Welfare Acts of respective states; - (v) Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013; and - (vi) Such other Local laws as applicable to the Company and its offices/ branches of Executive Director and Non-Executive Directors.
+- Labour Laws and other incidental laws related to employees appointed by the Company either on its payroll or on contract basis, as related to wages, gratuity, provident fund, ESIC, compensation etc.; - (ii) Stamp Acts and Registration Acts of respective states; - (iii) Acts as prescribed under Direct Tax and Indirect Tax; - (iv) Labour Welfare Acts of respective states; - (v) Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013; and - (vi) Such other Local laws as applicable to the Company and its offices/ branches

+We further report that the Board of Directors of the Company is duly constituted with proper balance of Executive Director and Non-Executive Directors.
 The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act.